shamim-akhtar/tpcraw/README.md

 [View the Dashboard](https://shamim-akhtar.github.io/tpcraw/).

+## Added Features
+### version 2.1 - Current Version
+- [x] Enhance the post table with clickable rows to display full post details for Top 10 lists.
+- [x] Colour highlight for selected row in the top 10 list.
+- [x] Zoom control on chart and reset zoom.
+- [x] Automated crawler job using GitHub workflow and action - runs at 5 AM Singapore time daily.
+- [x] Track new comments on older posts.

 # **📊 Sentiment Dashboard User Guide**

 Welcome to the **r/TemasekPoly Sentiment Dashboard**, a web-based analytics interface that visualizes and summarizes Reddit posts and comments related to Temasek Polytechnic.
 It leverages sentiment analysis powered by **Google Gemini API** and data from **Firebase Firestore**.

 ![](https://github.com/shamim-akhtar/tpcraw/blob/main/images/image_01.PNG)

 ---